 The class name of interest.

-if the node has the class, false
+true if the node has the class, false otherwise.

 Hide the widget and make it hidden to its parent widget.

-This causes the isHidden property to be true
+This causes the isHidden property to be true.

 If the widget is explicitly hidden, this is a no-op.

-hideHide overflowing tabs and return the index of the first hidden tab.
+ProtectedhideHide overflowing tabs and return the index of the first hidden tab.

-onA message handler invoked on an 'activate-request'
+ProtectednotifyProtectedonA message handler invoked on an 'activate-request' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on an 'after-attach'
+ProtectedonA message handler invoked on an 'after-attach' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on an 'after-hide'
+ProtectedonProtectedonA message handler invoked on an 'after-hide' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on an 'after-show'
+ProtectedonA message handler invoked on an 'after-show' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'before-detach'
+ProtectedonProtectedonA message handler invoked on a 'before-detach' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'before-hide'
+ProtectedonA message handler invoked on a 'before-hide' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'before-show'
+ProtectedonA message handler invoked on a 'before-show' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'child-added'
+ProtectedonA message handler invoked on a 'child-added' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'child-removed'
+ProtectedonA message handler invoked on a 'child-removed' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'close-request'
+ProtectedonA message handler invoked on a 'close-request' message.

 The default implementation unparents or detaches the widget.

-drag enter.
+ProtectedonHandles viewContainerPart drag enter.

-drag over,
+ProtectedonHandle viewContainerPart drag over,

-and opens the tab on which the mouse stands on for more than 800 ms.
+Defines the appropriate dropAction and opens the tab on which the mouse stands on for more than 800 ms.

-onA message handler invoked on a 'fit-request'
+ProtectedonA message handler invoked on a 'fit-request' message.

 The default implementation of this handler is a no-op.

-onA message handler invoked on a 'resize'
+ProtectedonProtectedonProtectedonProtectedonA message handler invoked on a 'resize' message.

 The default implementation of this handler is a no-op.